Back to recipes

 Neon + Drizzle Setup

-Connect your Next.js app to a Neon PostgreSQL database using Drizzle ORM with optimized connection pooling for Vercel.
+Connect a Next.js app to Neon Postgres using Drizzle ORM with optimized connection pooling for Vercel serverless functions.

 bash